bobleesj/github-pages-with-docker/_posts/2024-03-12-github-best-practices.md

 ## Pull request tips

 - Write small pull requests for faster and easier review
-- Use or provide a pull request template like above
+- For major changes, consult with the maintainer via `Issues` first
-- For major changes, consult via `Issues` first
+- Use or provide a pull request template like below

-### Template for Pull request
+### Template for pull request

 GitHub may display `pull_request_template.md` content when you request a pull request like here.

 ![Pull request template](/files/blog/2024-03-12-github-best-practices/img/1.png)